generational wealth lauren greenfield

 Examining the Role of Generational Wealth in Social Mobility

-Generational wealth plays a pivotal role in determining an individual’s social mobility within society.
-It refers to assets passed down from one generation to another – including financial resources, property ownership, business enterprises or investments – which can provide advantages for future generations.
+Generational wealth is pivotal in determining an individual’s social mobility within society.
+It refers to assets passed down from generation to generation – including financial resources, property ownership, business enterprises, or investments – that can provide future generations’ advantages.

-In societies where generational wealth is prevalent, it often leads to perpetuating existing inequalities over time.
-Those born into affluent families have access to better education opportunities, networks for career advancement, and greater financial stability compared to individuals from less privileged backgrounds.
+In societies where generational wealth is prevalent, it often perpetuates existing inequalities over time.
+Those born into affluent families have access to better education opportunities, networks for career advancement, and greater financial stability than individuals from less privileged backgrounds.